davidfstr/Crystal-Web-Archiver/README.md

     * Prevent system idle sleep while tasks are running (on macOS and Windows)
     * Print large numbers with comma separators or whatever the appropriate separator is for the current locale
-    * Optimize memory use when there are very many URLs in a project by shrinking in-memory Resource and Task objects by defining explicit `__slots__`
+    * Minimize memory use when there are very many URLs in a project by shrinking in-memory Resource and Task objects by defining explicit `__slots__`
+    * Minimize memory growth while downloading URLs in a project for multiple hours or days
     * If free disk space drops too low then refuse to download further resources

 * Critical fixes